janekkkk/portfolio/blog/dark-mode.md

 ---

-title: Dark mode in one minute
+title: Implement Dark Mode in One Minute with Just CSS

-metaTitle: Dark mode in one minute
+metaTitle: Implement Dark Mode in One Minute with Just CSS

-metaDesc: Here's how I implemented dark mode on this website in one minute
+metaDesc: Learn how to quickly implement dark mode on your website with a simple CSS trick, no JavaScript necessary.

 socialImage: images/dark-mode.jpg